KxSystems/docs/docs/ml/automl/ug/proc.md

 ---
-title: Processing procedures for the Kx automated machine learning platform
+title: Processing procedures Kx automated machine-learning | Machine Learning | Documentation for q and kdb+
 author: Deanna Morgan
-description: This document outlines the default behaviour of the Kx automated machine learning offering in particular highlighting the common processes completed across all forms of automated machine learning and the differences between offerings
+description: Default behavior of automated machine learning; common processes completed across all forms of automated machine learning
 date: October 2019
 keywords: machine learning, ml, automated, processing, cross validation, grid search, models
 ---

-# <i class="fas fa-share-alt"></i> Automated Processing
+# <i class="fas fa-share-alt"></i> Automated data processing

 <i class="fab fa-github"></i>
 [KxSystems/automl](https://github.com/kxsystems/automl)

 The procedures outlined below describe the steps required to prepare extracted features for training a model, perform cross validation to determine the most generalizable model and optimize the best model using grid search.
-These steps follow on from the data preprocessing methods outlined in the [Automated Preprocessing](../preproc/) section of the documentation.
+These steps follow on from the [data preprocessing methods](preproc.md).

-## Outline of Procedures

 The following are the procedures completed when the default system configuration is deployed:

 1. Feature extraction is performed using either FRESH or normal feature extraction methods.
 2. Significance tests are applied to extracted features to determine those most relevant for model training.
 3. Data is split into training, validation and testing (holdout) sets.
-4. Cross validation procedures are performed on a selection of models.
+4. Cross-validation procedures are performed on a selection of models.
 5. Models are scored using a predefined performance metric, based on the problem type (classification/regression), with the best model selected and scored on the validation set.
-6. Best model saved down following optimization using grid search procedures.
+6. Best model saved following optimization using grid search procedures.

-### Feature extraction
+## Feature extraction

 Feature extraction is the process of building derived or aggregate features from a dataset in order to provide a more suitable or useful input for machine learning algorithms.
 Within the automated machine learning framework, there are currently 2 types of feature extraction available, FRESH and normal feature extraction.

-#### FRESH
+### FRESH

 The FRESH (FeatuRe Extraction and Scalable Hypothesis testing) algorithm is used specifically for time-series datasets.
 The data passed to FRESH should contain an identifying (ID) column, which groups the time-series into subsets from which features can be extracted.
 Note that each subset will have an associated target.
-The feature extraction functions applied within the FRESH procedure are defined within the ML-Toolkit documentation [here](../../../toolkit/fresh/) a full explanation of this algorithm is also provided there.
+The feature extraction functions applied within the FRESH procedure are defined within the [ML Toolkit](../../toolkit/fresh.md).
+A full explanation of this algorithm is also provided there.

-The below example shows the application of FRESH to a time-series dataset with a date-time ID column and 4 columns from which we derive features.
+The example below shows the application of FRESH to a time-series dataset with a date-time ID column and 4 columns from which we derive features.

 ```q
 q)5#tb:([]d:100?2001.01.01+til 5;100?1.;100?1.;100?100;100?10)